PEPTIDE EDUCATION

 For helpful support in administering peptides to your pet companion, below are a series of instructional videos and images.
 Please return to this information as you need.

-PEPTIDE THERAPY CONSULTATION
+PEPTIDE EDUCATION CONSULTATION

-A focused telemedicine or in-person visit to explore whether therapeutic peptides are a good fit for your pet—currently featuring BPC-157 (Body Protection Compound-157) and TB 500 (thymosin beta-4 (Tβ4) combined therapy.
+A focused tele-healing or in-person visit to explore whether therapeutic peptides are a good fit for your pet—currently featuring BPC-157 (Body Protection Compound-157) and TB 500 (thymosin beta-4 (Tβ4) combined therapy.
 These are investigational peptides studied in preclinical models for tissue repair and resilience.
 Peptide Therapy is not intended to be used as a stand alone treatment or in place of medication and supportive modalities, but in conjunction with them and healthy lifestyle changes.

 POTENTIAL USES OF BPC-157 & TB 500 IN COMBINATION: